wjakob/nanobind/docs/ndarray.rst

 The ``owner`` parameter should specify a Python object, whose continued existence keeps the underlying memory region alive.
-Nanobind will temporarily increase the ``owner`` reference count in the  :cpp:func:`ndarray::ndarray()` constructor and decrease it again when the created NumPy array expires.
+Nanobind will temporarily increase the ``owner`` reference count in the  :cpp:func:`ndarray::ndarray()` constructor and then decrease it again when the created NumPy array expires.

 The above example binding returns a *new* memory region that should be deleted when it is no longer in use.
 This is done by creating a :cpp:class:`nb::capsule`, an opaque pointer with a destructor callback that runs at this point and takes care of cleaning things up.

-If there is an existing Python object, whose existence guarantees that it is safe to access the provided storage region, then you may pass this object as the ``owner``---nanobind will make sure that this object isn't deleted as long as the created array exists.
+If there is already an existing Python object, whose existence guarantees that it is safe to access the provided storage region, then you may alternatively pass this object as the ``owner``---nanobind will make sure that this object isn't deleted as long as the created array exists.
 If the owner is a C++ object with an associated Python instance, you may use :cpp:func:`nb::find() <find>` to look up the associated Python object.
 When binding methods, you can use the :cpp:enumerator:`reference_internal <rv_policy::reference_internal>` return value policy to specify the implicit ``self`` argument as the ``owner`` upon return, which was done in the earlier ``Matrix4f`` :ref:`example